 - ARCH staff will prepare a summary document and analysis of the proposals that follows the same format as the work product prepared for the ARCH Community Advisory Board; in addition, ARCH staff will evaluate whether each proposal meets the population and income level eligibility requirements by RCW 82.14.530.

-- An interdepartmental staff team with experience in affordable housing, land use and permitting, supportive services, and housing-related services will review and discuss the applications; ARCH staff may request additional clarifications from applicants to support the evaluation of the staff team.
+- A City of Bellevue interdepartmental staff team with experience in affordable housing, land use and permitting, supportive services, and housing-related services will review and discuss the applications; ARCH staff may request additional clarifications from applicants to support the evaluation of the staff team.

 - Staff will develop a written funding recommendation and conditions based on the recommendation of the staff review team.
 In the fall round, this will occur concurrently with the recommendations made by the ARCH Community Advisory Board, with the goal to align project recommendations.
 Applicants will be provided with an opportunity to review and comment on proposed funding conditions.